newrelic/node-newrelic/README.md

   [domain](http://nodejs.org/api/domain.html) API added in Node 0.8, and domain-specific functionality will not work in apps running in Node 0.6.x.
-* The CPU and memory overhead incurred by the Node agent is relatively minor (~1-10%, depending on how much of the instrumentation your apps end up using), but may not be appropriate for production use.
-  In particular, GC activity is significantly increased due to the large number of ephemeral objects created by metrics gathering.
-For now, be judicious about which production apps you install the agent in.
+* The CPU and memory overhead incurred by the Node agent is relatively minor (~1-10%, depending on how much of the instrumentation your apps end up using).
+GC activity is significantly increased while the agent is active, due to the large number of ephemeral objects created by metrics gathering.
-  It may not be appropriate for latency-sensitive or high-throughput applications.
 * When using Node's included clustering support, each worker process will open its own connection to New Relic's servers, and will incur its own overhead costs.